Wattpad/go-iap/README.md

 # DEPRECIATED - This fork is no longer used as upstream already has the changes made in this fork.
 This is currently READ-ONLY for archival reasons.
+It is no longer being used in our production.

 go-iap
 ======